 Among ARB's other responsibilities are overseeing local air district compliance with California and federal laws, approving local air quality plans, submitting SIPs to EPA, monitoring air quality, determining and updating area designations and maps, and setting emissions standards for new mobile sources, consumer products, small utility engines, off-road vehicles, and fuels.
-There are 15 non-attainment areas for the national ozone standard and two non-attainment areas for the PM2.5 standard.
+There are 15 non-attainment areas for the national ozone standard and two non-attainment areas for the PM{2.5} standard within the SVAB.
 The SIP identifies how each area will attain the federal standards.
-ARB and local air pollution control districts are currently developing plans for meeting new national air quality standards for ozone and PM2.5.
+ARB and local air pollution control districts are currently developing plans for meeting new national air quality standards for ozone and PM{2.5}.
 ARB adopted its State Strategy for the 2007 SIP in September 2007.
 ARB also provides land use guidance, as it relates to air quality, including criteria for siting schools and other sensitive land uses.

-Title 13 of the California Code of Regulations, 2180-2194 require that all heavy duty vehicles powered by a diesel engine and operating on California highways, submit to a smoke emissions test.
-Vehicles with 1991 or newer model-year diesel engines cannot exceed an opacity level of more than 40%.
-Vehicles with 1990 or older model-year diesel engines cannot exceed an opacity level of 55%.
+California Code of Regulations, Title 13, Sections 2180-2194 requires that all heavy duty vehicles powered by a diesel engine and operating on California highways, submit to a smoke emissions test.
+Vehicles with 1991 or newer model-year diesel engines may not exceed an opacity level of more than 40%.
+Vehicles with 1990 or older model-year diesel engines may not exceed an opacity level of 55%.

 Title 13, article 4.8, Chapter 9 regulates diesel fleet emissions.
 The contractor shall use CARB ultra low sulfur diesel fuel for all diesel-powered equipment.
 In addition, low sulfur fuel shall be utilized for all stationary equipment.
 Targets for each year between 2011 to 2020 are mandated for particulate matter emissions.
-A large or medium fleet must meet its Diesel PM index that is less than or equal to the calculated target rates.
-Small fleets will be required to comply with Diesel PM averages starting in 20.
+A large or medium fleet must meet a Diesel PM index that is less than or equal to the calculated target rates.
+Small fleets will be required to comply with Diesel PM averages starting in 2020.